Join the Leaders Redefining Workplace Health and Productivity | Extend Your Training With PhD Backed Research

 The results showed a reduction in musculoskeletal discomfort between 49% to 100%.

-• The orange column is the level of discomfort after the training.
+- The yellow column is the level of discomfort after the training.

 These results were achieved through the new training methodology created by Dr Kirk.